 This Salted Cod Salad (Buljol) recipe is healthy, great for breakfast, brunch, or lunch, and is easily adaptable.
 Buljol is a traditional breakfast dish from Trinidad and Tobago.
 It’s a combination of vegetables and cooked salt cod.

-When it comes to making salads, I really love experimenting with lots of different flavors, like this Healthy Thai Noodle Salad (In a Jar), Simple Celery Salad (Waldorf Apple Salad), Korean Cucumber Salad (Oi Muchim), and this delicious Massaged Kale Salad with Lemon!
+When it comes to making salads, I really love experimenting with lots of different flavors, like this Healthy Thai Salad, Simple Celery Salad (Waldorf Apple Salad), Korean Cucumber Salad (Oi Muchim), and this delicious Massaged Kale Salad with Lemon!

 - Bell pepper: I used yellow bell pepper, but you could use red bell peppers, too.